Skip to content Go to the menu

 Content type: Page

 Activities and Objectives of the Association Founded in 2015, the Hello World Association aims to provide undergraduate, master’s, and doctoral students in computer science, mathematics, and related fields at the University of Montpellier with support, career guidance, professional integration, and social cohesion.
-Our objectives: tutoring sessions, mock exams, and the creation of booklets containing past exam questions; organizing events (student fairs, conferences, film screenings and discussions, computer workshops, etc.); inter-association projects (social gatherings, happy hours, orientation weekends, fairs, etc.); administrative and financial support for student projects; student representation and mediation.
+Our objectives: tutoring sessions, mock exams, and the creation of booklets containing past exam questions; organization of events (student fairs, conferences, film screenings and discussions, computer workshops, etc.); inter-association projects (social events, happy hours, orientation weekends, fairs, etc.); administrative and financial support for student projects; student representation and mediation.

 Music at the University of Science and Technology (MUST)